ekkus93/CarND-Behavioral-Cloning-P3/writeup.md

 | Validation | 3728    |
 | Test       | 1866    |

-The model was trained for 20 epochs with a batch size of 32.

 ### 4. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (behavioral_cloning.py line 169).
 The initial learning rate was 1e-4.

-The following other model parameters were tuned by trial and error:
+The other model parameters were tuned by trial and error.
+Different parameter configurations were run for 10 epochs with one tenth of the data.
+The parameters for the model with the best validation loss were chosen.

 | Parameter                                 | Variable Name  | Value       |
 |:------------------------------------------|:---------------|------------:|